Google Chrome shortcuts are like watching the Olympics on TV:

 Introducing Templates — Save the messaging you keep writing with placeholders for individual use.

-Plus, a 28-day free trial of Yesware gives you:
+Plus, a free trial of Yesware gives you:

 - A new button in your Email Compose view that inserts your calendar availability so you don’t have to